eliorc/denzel/docs/source/tutorial.rst

 | By now denzel will rebuild everything from zero, but all the edited files and assets will still be present.
 | After the relaunching is done check again that all endpoints are functioning as expected - just to make sure.
 | If all is well your system is ready to be deployed wherever, on a local machine, a remote server or a docker supporting cloud service.
-| Do deploy it elsewhere simply copy all the contents of the project directory to the desired destination, :ref:`install denzel <install>` and call ``denzel launch`` from within that directory.
+| To deploy it elsewhere simply copy all the contents of the project directory to the desired destination, :ref:`install denzel <install>` and call ``denzel launch`` from within that directory.

 Deleting